ESG reporting (CSRD/VSME)

 Preparing Saman Group for CSRD compliance

-Saman Groep, a key player in the energy transition providing sustainable solutions like solar panels and heat pumps, is preparing for the upcoming Corporate Sustainability Reporting Directive (CSRD) requirements by 2025.
+Saman Groep, a key player in the energy transition providing sustainable solutions like solar panels and heat pumps, is preparing for the Corporate Sustainability Reporting Directive (CSRD).
 To meet these enhanced ESG reporting standards, Saman Groep partnered with Good Growth Collective for expert guidance.

 Want to know more about ESG reporting?